Urinary tract infection (UTI)

 How are UTIs treated?

-If you have a UTI, your doctor will prescribe a course of antibiotics that should alleviate symptoms in a few days.
+UTIs are often treated with antibiotics.
+The doctor will usually prescribe a course of antibiotics that should get rid of the symptoms in a few days.

-As with any course of antibiotics, it is important to complete the entire course prescribed by your doctor, even if you are no longer experiencing symptoms of a UTI.
+As with any course of antibiotics, it is important to complete the entire course, even if the symptoms have settled down or disappeared.

 How can I help prevent a UTI?

-- Urinate as soon as you feel the need.
+- Urinating as soon as the need arises

-- Wipe your bottom from front to back to prevent bacteria from around the anus entering the urethra.
+- Wiping the bottom from front to back to prevent bacteria from around the anus entering the urethra

-- Make sure you have adequate lubrication during sex, and urinate after having sex — this flushes out any germs that may have entered the urethra during intercourse.
+- Urinating after having sex: this can help to flush out any bacteria that may have entered the urethra during intercourse

-- Avoid using feminine hygiene products such as sprays or douches.
+- Avoiding feminine hygiene products such as sprays or douches